-Sandy Hook to Trump: 'Help us stop conspiracy theorists' - BBC News
+Sandy Hook to Trump: 'Help us stop conspiracy theorists'

 Because of videos like this one - there are dozens on YouTube, and more appear ever day - Pozner doesn't want to disclose the city where he now lives.
 He's had death threats and has moved several times in recent years.

-Lenny Pozner has been targeted because he's fought back against trolls and conspiracy theorists who make sweeping and false allegations about the murder of his son.
+Leonard Pozner has been targeted because he's fought back against trolls and conspiracy theorists who make sweeping and false allegations about the murder of his son.

-"Noah was just a regular six-year-old child," says Lenny.
+"Noah was just a regular six-year-old child," says Leonard, who's also known as Lenny.
 "I dropped him off that morning - it really was an ordinary day of getting the kids ready for school.

 "Then an hour-and-a-half later it was just the worst nightmare.
 Worse than any nightmare I could have imagined."